Language Acquisition in Monolingual and Multilingual Contexts

 Partnership for Healthy Parenting

 Children learn language in the context of social interactions with parents and caregivers.
 Quality of early interactions may be equally, if not more, important than the quantity of words a child hears for communication and language development.
 Our Partnership is a collaboration between researchers, clinicians, educators and community organizations.
-We are working together to support strong attachment relationships, enhance parent-child interaction, and promote positive child development outcomes in high-risk families.
+We are working together to support strong attachment relationships, enhance parent-child interaction, and promote positive child development outcomes for families experiencing parental incarceration.

 Moving evidence-based treatments from the laboratory to the families who will benefit from them can be a slow and costly process.
 We are studying research-to-practice partnerships to identify factors that promote effective implementation across unique community settings.